 Alberta Human Rights Information Service May 8, 2012

-Human Rights in the Workplace public workshops scheduled for spring 2012
+Human Rights in the Workplace public workshops scheduled for spring 2012 information from the workshop module Duty to accommodate, and

 You can still register for upcoming Human Rights in the Workplace public workshops.
 The full-day public workshops, intended for managers, supervisors, team leaders, human resource professionals, union leaders, and small business owners, will provide participants with: